 Setting Up a Professional Email from the SiteGround cPanel

 You must be anticipating for an email address like firstname.lastname@example.org.
 In this section of the guide, I will take you through the steps required to set up your professional email address with your domain name extension.

-To step up your email account, click on “Email Accounts” under MAIL section on your cPanel dashboard.
+To set up your email account, click on “Email Accounts” under the MAIL section on your cPanel dashboard.